jhanley634/testing-tools/problem/text/DbC/design_by_contract.md

 to whittle the implementation down to something that _can_ be held in the mind all at once upon the first reading.

+### induction

+If you can demonstrate a working base case, such as in a unit test, and you have an induction step that always works, well, then you can correctly solve an infinite class of problems.

 ### exceptions

 An important tool!